-The Seminar enables the Fellows to find out how climate change issues are managed by European governments, and provide an opportunity to exchange views in an informal and non-confrontational setting.
-They also enable the European partners to discover and better understand the situation of their developing country colleagues – one of the reasons why the ecbi is not just a capacity-building initiative by Europeans, but also for Europeans.
-The Seminar is an annual, 3 day event hosted on academic grounds of Oxford and it usually takes place in the first week of September.
-Participation in the event is exclusive.
+The annual Oxford Seminar enables the Fellows to find out how climate change issues are managed by European governments, and provide an opportunity to exchange views in an informal and non-confrontational setting.
+They also enable the European partners to understand the situation of their developing country colleagues – one of the reasons why the ecbi is not just a capacity-building initiative by Europeans, but also for Europeans.
+The Seminar is an annual, three day event hosted in the academic environment of Oxford.
+It usually takes place in the first week of September.
+Participation in the event is by invitation only.

 South-South relation- and trust building are also of key importance in supporting the international negotiations.
 During the Fellows Colloquium in Oxford, the Fellows have the chance to exchange views and experiences among themselves prior to the Oxford Seminar.

 To maintain the momentum of these trust-building activities, the Fellowship Programme organises an annual one-day Bonn Seminar during the intersessional Subsidiary Bodies meetings in Bonn/Germany.